Eelis/freeskate-holder/README.md

 - confirms successful insertion with a loud click
 - uses gravity-assisted ejection
 - can be printed with any 3d printer or online 3d print service
-- aside from the printed parts only requires two additional laundry peg springs and standard M3 nuts and bolts
 - is free and open source
 - is made with OpenSCAD